UpCloudLtd/upcloud-whmcs-module/docs/INSTALL.md

 - **User Data/Cloud-init**: If provided by the user, these scripts will initiate after VM creation to kickstart the initialization process.
 - **SSH Key**: If supplied by the user during VM creation, it will be utilized for user authentication instead of a password; otherwise, the system will default to using a password for authentication.
 Note that some templates only support SSH keys.
 - **Instance Id**: This field is used to assign a user with a VPS

-### System Settings -> Configurable Options

-- **Location**: It initially displays all available locations, which you can customize according to your needs.
-- **Images/OS Lists**: It compiles a comprehensive list of operating system images, and you even have the option to include your own custom images for VPS creation.

 ## Cron Job Setup